mylsklaark/new_york_taxis/README.md

 ## PostgreSQL Database, pgAdmin Web Interface, and Data Ingestion

-This text is no longer an accurate reflection of the contents of this repository as of February 2025.
+This text is no longer an accurate reflection of the contents of this repository as of March 2025.
 I will update it once I have completed the project.

 This project sets up a **PostgreSQL database**, a **pgAdmin web interface**, and a **data ingestion pipeline** using **Docker**.
 It consists of three main containers: